cossatot/wenchuan_topo_stress/manuscript/wench_jgr_outline.md

-* something about residual stresses being low compared to 2kyr accumulated tectonic stress *
+*something about residual stresses being low compared to 2kyr accumulated tectonic stress *

+*slip weighting means that we are not too influenced by deep fault geometry*